sj-freitas/forofa/lib/functions/README.md

 ## every

-Gets whether or not all the elements contained in the iterable fulfil a certain criteria.
+Similar to the [Array.prototype.every](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every) function, gets whether or not all the elements contained in the iterable fulfil a certain criteria.
 For better performance, the iteration will stop once a value that does not fulfil the criteria is found.
 **Warning**: This function can block your code in case of infinite iterables.

 ```js